Leaflet/Leaflet/docs/examples/overlays/index.md

 ### `ImageOverlay`

-`L.ImageOverlay` is used to load and display a single image over specific bounds of the map.
+`ImageOverlay` is used to load and display a single image over specific bounds of the map.

-To add an image overlay [`L.ImageOverlay`](/reference.html#imageoverlay) use this:
+To add an image overlay [`ImageOverlay`](/reference.html#imageoverlay) use this:

 ```
 const imageOverlay = new ImageOverlay(imageUrl, latLngBounds, options);